brown-ccv/basic-bash/README.md

 Variables can be used to make your scripts more reusable and easier to read. `variables` has an example of a string variable, a number variable and a variable set to the ouput of a command.

 3. Arguments

 Arguments are inputs given to a script.
-Run the script `arguments` with some arguemnts, for example:
+Run the script `arguments` with some arguements, for example:
 `bash arguments one two dog cat fish`
-*Extra credit*: Can you change the script to check if there are at least two arguments?
+*Extra credit*: Can you change the script to check that there are at least two arguments?

 4. If statements

 If statements are logic you can use to make your script do different things depending on the if condition.  `example_if` takes a number as an argument and prints out if the number is less than or greater than 3.
 `bash example_if 55`